DesWurstes/vanitygen/README.md

 - Fix prefixes that contain only `q`s (can be used safely, just tries to find an address with more `q`s)

 - Base58 required the expected prefix number to be converted to a BigNum.
-Base32 doesn't require this.
+Base32 doesn't require this. ([These lines](https://github.com/samr7/vanitygen/blob/master/pattern.c#L1478-L1481))